photo of the Maya Train

 The Maya Train, el Tren Maya, Tsíimin-K’áak (Fire Horse in Mayan) was conceived by the Mexican government to connect 5 states – Chiapas, Tabasco, Campeche, Yucatan and Quintana Roo.
 The purpose is to increase tourism, improve transportation and create jobs.
 In other words stimulate the economy of the region.

-When finished, 42 electric/diesel trains (built in Mexico) will cover the 1525 km (950 mi) and create 4,000 permanent jobs.
-The project is estimated to cost $28.8 B usd.
+42 electric/diesel trains (built in Mexico) cover the route.Over 4,000 permanent jobs have been created.
+The project cost about $28.8 B USD.

 Mayan words are used throughout the system as part of the descriptions.